deis/deis/docs/managing_deis/upgrading-deis.rst

 Upgrading CoreOS
 ----------------

 By default, Deis disables CoreOS automatic updates.
-This is partially because of problems we've seen with etcd/fleet version incompatibilities as hosts in the cluster are upgraded one-by-one.
+This is partially because in the case of a machine reboot, Deis components will be scheduled to a new host and will need a few minutes to start and restore to a running state.
+This results in a short downtime of the Deis control plane, which can be disruptive if unplanned.

 Additionally, because Deis customizes the CoreOS cloud-config file, upgrading the CoreOS host to a new version without accounting for changes in the cloud-config file could cause Deis to stop functioning properly.